Threshold displacement energies and neutron-induced displacement-per-atom response of CsPbBr3 from molecular dynamics and Monte Carlo simulations: Methodology

+with $a = 0.8854\,a_0/(Z_1^{2/3} + Z_2^{2/3})^{1/2}$ the screening length and $a_0$ the Bohr radius.
+Here $Z_1$ and $M_1$ are the atomic number and mass of the recoiling atom, while $Z_2$ and $M_2$ characterise the host medium.
+Because CsPbBr$_3$ is a multi-component compound in which the recoiling atom slows down in a mixed sublattice environment, the host was represented by its stoichiometric averages $Z_2 = 48.4$ and $M_2 = 115.96$~u, evaluated over the CsPbBr$_3$ formula unit.
+The partition was applied on a recoil-by-recoil basis within the Geant4 stepping action, prior to evaluating the displacement contribution of Eq.~\ref{eq:nd}.
+The corresponding displacement contribution was then evaluated using the Norgett--Robinson--Torrens-type expression\cite{NRT1975}

-Where $N_d$ is the predicted number of atom displacements and $T_d$ is the damage energy ($eV$), which is the kinetic energy transferred to PKA from a neutron in this study. $E_d$ is the threshold displacement energy ($eV$).
+where $N_d$ is the predicted number of displacements, $T_{\mathrm{dam}}$ is the recoil damage energy available for atomic displacement, and $E_d$ is the threshold displacement energy obtained from the molecular dynamics simulations.
+In this way, the DPA calculation is based on the nuclear stopping component of the recoil energy rather than on the total recoil kinetic energy.

+In the present implementation, the threshold displacement energy was assigned on a recoil-by-recoil basis using the molecular-dynamics-derived directional TDE database.
+For each recoil atom, the atomic species was identified from its atomic number as Cs, Pb or Br, and the recoil momentum direction was converted into the corresponding polar and azimuthal angles, $(\theta,\phi)$, in the crystal coordinate system.
+The direction was folded into the first octant using the symmetry-equivalent absolute direction components, and the value of $E_d$ was then obtained by bilinear interpolation on the calculated $(\theta,\phi)$ TDE grid.
+Thus, the displacement threshold used in Eq.~\ref{eq:nd} was evaluated as

+where $s$ denotes the recoil species and $T$ is the temperature of the TDE dataset.
+For Br recoils, the two crystallographically nonequivalent Br sites, namely the apical site (Br1) and the equatorial site (Br2), cannot be distinguished in the Geant4 recoil analysis.
+Therefore, the Br lookup table used in the Geant4 DPA analysis was constructed by combining the molecular-dynamics results from the two Br sublattices at each sampled direction and temperature using their crystallographic site multiplicities.
+Specifically, an effective Br threshold displacement energy was calculated as